Opinion | Democrats forcing Mueller to testify could sabotage the case for impeachment

 Trial lawyers understand that the demeanor of a witness is as critical as his testimony.
 If Mueller deflects some questions or simply refuses to answer them, the visual impact may lead the public to doubt the veracity of what he does answer.

 But the biggest problem for Democrats will be the questioning by Republican committee members.
-They are likely to seize this opportunity to question Mueller about the genesis of the investigation of Trump’s campaign or the Obama Administration’s application for Foreign Intelligence Surveillance Act (FISA) warrants to authorize wiretaps on Carter Page, a Trump campaign advisor.
+They are likely to seize this opportunity to question Mueller about the genesis of the investigation of Trump’s campaign or the Obama administration’s application for Foreign Intelligence Surveillance Act (FISA) warrants to authorize wiretaps on Carter Page, a Trump campaign adviser.

 This week will reveal whether compelling Mueller to testify publicly was a brilliant strategy or a failure.
 And the prospects of initiating an actual impeachment investigation may depend upon which it turns out to be.